Kevin-MrYe/Data_Collection_Pipeline/README.md

 ## Project Overview
 <img src ="https://github.com/Kevin-MrYe/Data_Collection_Pipeline/blob/main/asos/img/overview.png" width = '700px'>
+The scraper will extract information from target website and then store tabular data on AWS RDS and store other format data on AWS S3.
+To make this project can be implemented on any OS system, this application was containerised using docker.
+The scraper will deployed on AWS EC2 instance, that means that will not consume resourse of local machine.
+Finally, the docker container metrics and EC2 metrics was monitored by Prometheus and visualized by Grafana.

 To make the project structure more clear, all scraper related modules are included in the asos folder and all the test module are included in the test folder.
 In addition to this, methods with different functionality are included in different class files.
 The following is project structure: